vkpatva/ethindia-ssi/alchemy.readme.md

 ### Step 4: Find Your Mumbai Testnet API Key

-1. Look for the "API Key" section on the dashboard.
-Alchemy provides different API keys for each network.
+-   Look for the "API Key" button on the dashboard.

-2. Under the Mumbai Testnet section, you will find your unique API Key labeled as "MUMBAI."

-### Step 5: Form the Mumbai Testnet RPC URL

 We will use the HTTPs API Url

 ```plaintext
 https://rpc-mumbai.alchemyapi.io/v2/YOUR_MUMBAI_API_KEY